stytri/msa/README.md

 `#` and `;` are as above, and `,` is used to separate multiple instructions on a single line.

 Source lines are parsed, spaces are elided, symbols and constants are replaced by their defined replacement strings, stopping at the `,` separator, comments, or end-of-line.
 The resulting pattern is then looked up in the pattern table and if a match is found, the corresponding expression is evaluated.

+## segfile

+With version 3.0.0 `segfile.h` was introduced as a method writing and reading a file as a sequence of segments; this header should be copied/moved to a common include directory.

+When enabled via the command line, segments are created automatically by **msa**; they have no attributes other than addresss and length.

 ## symfile